IEA-Paris/PPIAS/articles/climate-assemblies-and-the-law-a-research-roadmap.md

 Delooz, B. (2020).
 Challenges and political, institutional, and normative perspectives of the citizens' assemblies: An approach based on the example of the Citizen's Climate Convention. *Brazilian Journal of Public Policy, 10*, 636.

-Denmark's citizens' assembly on climate issues (2021). **The** Citizens' Assembly's recommendations, First gathering.
+Denmark's citizens' assembly on climate issues (2021).
+TheCitizens' Assembly's recommendations, First gathering.
 Retrieved from <https://www.en.kefm.dk/Media/637647201779892262/Borgertingets%20anbefalinger_ENG.pdf>

 Denmark's citizens' assembly on climate issues (2022).
 The Citizens' Assembly's recommendations, Second gathering.
 Retrieved from <https://www.en.kefm.dk/Media/638100734644085274/Recommendations%20of%20the%20Citizens'%20Assembly%20Second%20Gathering.pdf>